jkubos/diffator/README.md

 Lightweight
 -----------

 Because used in web crawler (<http://www.nalezen.cz/about-crawler>) it must be memory efficient.
 For this reason it was optimized to minimize memory allocation during diff operation.
+Actually there is no memory allocation during calculation.
 It reports diff events to callback handler in SAX-like manner so no output collection is created.

 Fast
 ----